-In June 1930 Alethea took the qualifying examination in the Economics Tripos, earning a Lower Second, and then started working in Paris for the review La Semaine, glad that economics was behind her once and for all; however, deeply missing Piccoli, and more and more inclined towards Catholicism, she went through a depression which was to intensify when in February 1931, in Cambridge for the publication of the volume Cambridge
+In June 1930 Alethea took the qualifying examination in the Economics Tripos, earning a Lower Second, and then started working in Paris for the

 1 Source of all data on the students' grades mentioned in the essay is mainly The Historical Register of the University of Cambridge.
 Supplement, 1921-30, Cambridge at the University Press, London, 1932.
 Further data were kindly provided by the archivists of Girton College, Trinity College Library, Harvard University Archives, Houghton Library, Yale University Library, Princeton Library, and Toronto Library, whom I thank for their invaluable help.